katelloyd83/sound-fundamentals/modules/week-11/_posts/2019-06-01-final-project-proposal.md

 We will review these proposals and respond IF we see any problems or concerns.
 If you do not hear from us, please proceed with your project.

-_If you have questions, need ideas, or have concerns, please setup an [office hours appointment with me](https://calendly.com/michael-musick/).
+_If you have questions, need ideas, or have concerns, please setup an appointment to meet with me [robert.weibush@mso.umt.edu]